 Hidden Lives: Discovering Women's History is a training ground for future women's history buffs.
 This program allows high-school-aged girls to explore 19th- and 20th-century women's history topics such as the adversities faced by female factory and mill workers in 20th century Lowell, Mass during the early years of the industrial revolution and the life and times of renowned poet, Emily Dickinson, in historic Amherst, Mass.
 Participants will gain archival research skills, while learning about undiscovered sheroes in New England History.
 Come discover the history lover in you!

 Young Women's Writing Workshop is a varied writing workshop for high school girls that focuses on the following topic areas: food writing, poetry, creative writing, creative fiction, and reporting and writing for the radio, just to name a few.
 Participants are given the chance to work with published authors, lay the groundwork for a strong writing portfolio, and learn the steps involved in becoming a published writer.
 Smith produces great writers!
 Check out the student testimonials to learn how this past summer's students improved their craft at Smith!

-The American College Immersion Program is a new program being offered for international students.
+The American College Immersion Program is a new program offered for international students.
 It provides a great opportunity for language and cultural immersion in English and American culture at Smith College.
-Participating students have an opportunity to experience American college life in Northampton, Mass, one of the top ten college towns in the United States, and interact with Smith staff and students, while strengthening their English language skills.
+Participating students have an opportunity to experience American college life in Northampton, Mass., one of the top ten college towns in the United States, and interact with Smith staff and students, while strengthening their English language skills.